 St Mary's Catholic

-Cathedral completed in 1814 on York Place
+Cathedral, completed in 1814 on York Place

 Catholic Church in Scotland.

 Construction of St Mary's Episcopal was

+Walker in 1873.
 They owned Drumsheugh Estate

 Easter Coates House of Drumsheugh Estate is

 situated to the north of the Cathedral.
 The

 Sisters were granddaughters of Rev George

 Walker, an Episcopal Minister in the 1700s.

 St Mary's was designed by Sir George Gilbert

-Scott, an English Gothic Revival architect that
+Scott, an English Gothic Revival Architect that

 specialized in Churches and Cathedrals.

-The twin spires at the southwest side main
+The Twin Spires at the southwest side main

 entrance are known as Barbara and Mary, after

 1913 with completion in 1917.